dyspop/responsysrest/README.md

     r.get_lists_for_record(riid, context, interact.api_url)

 Loops through every list and checks to see if the record is in the list.
 If the record is in the list it adds it to the returned object.
-This is very slow.
+This is very slow, but sometimes you want to know what lists a member is in.